LoiusNick/Week-8-Submission/README.md

+•	How do I interpret user needs and implement them into a program?
+How does creating “user stories” help with this?

+I Interpret user needs by understanding their specific requirements and translating them into actionable tasks.
+User stories facilitate this process by breaking down user needs into manageable chunks, maintaining focus on the user's perspective, and prioritizing features accordingly.
+Through the use of user stories, I can closely collaborate with stakeholders, ensuring alignment with user expectations while also delivering a positive user experience.

+•	How do I approach developing programs?
+What agile processes do I hope to incorporate into my future development work?

+I prioritize understanding the projects’ requirements and breaking tasks into more manageable steps.
+After learning agile processes, I aim to incorporate processes such as Scrum in order to help with organizing tasks through Sprint Planning, unsure regular communication, gathering feedback, and reflecting.
+By using Agile methodologies, I will add to collaboration among team members, adapt more effectively to changing project requirements, and ultimately deliver higher quality solutions.

+•	What does it mean to be a good team member in software development?

+Being a good team member in software development means effectively communicating, collaborating, and problem-solving with peers.
+This also includes having adaptability to changing circumstances, and a commitment to continuous learning in order to stay updated on new technologies.
+Most importantly, good team members respect their colleagues, create a supportive environment, and contribute positively to the team's success by sharing knowledge and expertise.

 •	Summarize the project and what problem it was solving.

 This project involved creating a program that reads the temperature data from the given Fahrenheit folder, which then converts those temperatures to Celsius while writing the converted temperatures to the output file.